asnowmang/fPS/README.md

     % ar rcv fPS.a *.o
     % ranlib fPS.a

-#### Compiling programs that use the library (given lib file is in directory)
+#### Compiling programs that use the library
-    % gfortran -std=legacy main.f fPS.a -o main
+    % gfortran -std=legacy main.f /path/to/fPS.a -o main

 #### License
 This library is licensed under the ISC License.
 See LICENSE.md for details.